shandianchengzi/rt-thread/bsp/nuvoton/numaker-iot-m487/README.md

 ## 3. Program firmware
 ### Step 1:
 At first, you need to configure ISW1 switch on the NuMaker-IOT-M487 board.
-Set the four switches to ‘ON’ position.
+Set the four switches to ON position.
 After the configuration is done,  connect the NuMaker-IOT-M487 board and your computer using the USB Micro cable.
-After that, window manager will show a ‘NuMicro MCU’ virtual disk.
+After that, window manager will show a NuMicro MCU virtual disk.
 Finally, you will use this virtual disk to burn firmware.

 [![NuLinkMe](https://i.imgur.com/us0Fhhu.png "NuLinkMe")](https://i.imgur.com/us0Fhhu.png "NuLinkMe")